 When you create a Google Form, you’ll need to share it.
 One popular way to do this is to embed your Google form in emails so recipients can fill out the form and submit their responses from their inboxes.
 Embedding a Google Form in an email is a great way to increase response rates and gather data from a wider audience.

-How exactly do you embed Google forms?
+So, how to embed a Google form in an email?
 In this article, we'll walk you through the steps for embedding a Google Form in an email, step by step.
 We’ll also discuss how to send out Google Forms to a large group of people.

 Ready to get started?
 Let's go!